As an Amazon Affiliate, We Earn From Qualifying Sales. Read Full Disclosure Here

 While there is no definitive answer to this question, as it depends on the specific tree and your goals for pruning, there are a few general guidelines you can follow.

-This will allow you to see the structure of the tree and make cuts that will promote healthy new growth.
+This will allow you to see the tree’s structure and make cuts that will promote healthy new growth.

 However, if you are trying to control the size or shape of the tree, you may need to prune it more frequently, as new growth can quickly get out of control.